 Instructions

-- Preheat oven to 350°F and spray a baking pan ( that can fit one package rolls) with non-stick cooking spray.
+- Preheat oven to 350°F. Choose a baking pan that can fit one package rolls.
+Spray it with non-stick cooking spray.

-- Make orange-butter - Stir all orange butter ingredients in a small bowl until sugar is dissolved (make sure that butter is warm when mixing, else it will not make a drizzling consistency).
+- Make orange-butter - Stir all orange butter ingredients in a small bowl until sugar is dissolved.
+Tip: Make sure that butter is warm when mixing, else it will not result in a drizzling consistency.

-- Using a spoon drizzle orange-butter evenly into the cut opening (use all the butter), making sure the butter soaks into the bread inside.
+- Using a spoon drizzle orange butter evenly into the cut opening, making sure the butter soaks into the bread.
+Use all the butter.

 - Bake for 14 to 16 minutes or until the top is golden brown.
 Place baking pan on a wire rack and let cool until lukewarm.

 - Transfer to a zip lock bag, close to seal.
 Snip off a small piece at the corner.
-Pipe a line down the center of each row of buns, then repeat in the other direction to create "CROSS".
+Pipe a line down the center of each row of buns, then repeat in the other direction to create a cross pattern.

 - Let icing set for about an hour before serving.